-Since pollen can be easily transferred to floors, especially to carpets, make it a family rule that shoes must be taken off before entering the house.
+Since pollen is easily transferred to floors, especially to carpets, make it a family rule that shoes must be taken off before entering the house.
 Shoes can also carry microbes such as viruses and bacteria, mold, and other allergens.

-Placing green plants around your home and office will also help tremendously with air quality.
+Placing green plants around your home and office can also help with air quality.
 NASA has done experiments by placing plants in rooms that contained chemical toxins.
 Within a 24-hour period, most of the toxins had been eliminated by the plants causing the pollution levels to be reduced.

 Clean Vents & Replace Filters Often!

 Spray your air-conditioning/heater vents with a mixture of hydrogen peroxide and tea tree oil to combat mold.
 Make sure that filters are changed monthly, especially during the pollen season.